Navigation

 SIMON: Having guided your film from idea to completion, what lessons and advice would you offer a young science-fiction filmmaker about to embark on a similar journey?

-MEET THE FILMMAKERS: ADRIANO RUDIMAN
+MEET THE FILMMAKERS: LUIS ARNET

-Part 2 of The Sydney Science Fiction Film Festival IN CONVERSATION Series, hosted by Festival Director and Screen-Space Managing Editor, Simon Foster.
+Part 8 of The Sydney Science Fiction Film Festival IN CONVERSATION Series, hosted by Festival Director and Screen-Space Managing Editor, Simon Foster.

 SIMON: What have been the science-fiction works – books, films, art of any kind – that have inspired your work and forged your love for the genre?